manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### pseudo_sharding

 <!-- example conf pseudo_sharding -->
-Enables pseudo-sharding for non-full-text search queries.
-Any query which does sorting, grouping or filtering by attributes (non full-text fields) will be automatically parallelized to up to `searchd.threads` # of threads.
+Enables pseudo-sharding for search queries.
+Any search query will be automatically parallelized to up to `searchd.threads` # of threads.

-Disabled by default.
+Enabled by default.

 <!-- intro -->
 ##### Example: